1803?-1897. Deposited in the Wall collection, Alexander Turnbull Library, New Zealand.

 An interesting fact

-The existing c1885 Halfway House is located very close to where one of the Halfway House's was located in 1849.
+The existing c1885 Halfway House is located very close to where McKain's Halfway House was located in 1849.
 A map drawn by Thomas Henry Fitzgerald in 1849 for Captain A H Russell marks the location of a building called The Halfway House (see map above).
-Today this location is about where Twigland Gardeners World is, or perhaps it was behind Twigland's, where the ground rises at the base of the hill.
+Today this location is about where Twigland Gardeners World entrance is, or perhaps it was behind Twigland's, where the ground rises at the base of the hill.